rollup/rollup/docs/05-plugin-development.md

   assertions: { [key: string]: string }; // import assertions for this import
   meta: { [plugin: string]: any }; // custom module meta-data when resolving the module
   moduleSideEffects: boolean | 'no-treeshake'; // are side effects of the module observed, is tree-shaking enabled
+  resolvedBy: string; // which plugin resolved this module, "rollup" if resolved by Rollup itself
   syntheticNamedExports: boolean | string; // does the module allow importing non-existing named exports };
 ```